October 3, 2024 | Car Accidents, Compensation

 Like any equation, higher numbers mean greater chances of possible outcomes.

-Unfortunately, one of the possible outcomes of driving a car, is getting in a car accident.
+Unfortunately, one of the possible outcomes of driving a car is getting in a car accident.

+Car accidents are an unfortunate part of everyday life and there are a seemingly infinite number of factors that can cause an accident.
 In this article, we are going to explore car accidents caused by hydroplaning and explain who is at fault when a car accident is caused by hydroplaning.

-Hydroplaning (also referred to as “Aquaplaning”) is when your vehicle tires lose contact with the road surface because it becomes flooded.
+Hydroplaning (also referred to as “Aquaplaning“) is when your vehicle tires lose contact with the road surface because it becomes flooded.
+This can happen during heavy rainfall, flooding, or any other situation where water accumulates on the car’s path.

 When this happens, your tire essentially floats over the top of that water and loses traction to the ground while still moving forward.
+A car can hydroplane when it is traveling at speeds over thirty miles per hour.

+When you are involved in a car accident, there is, in most cases, a driver who is deemed to be “at fault”.
 In addition to being responsible for your own injuries during the accident, if you are found liable for causing another person’s injuries or property damage, they can sue you for compensation.

 If a court finds that both drivers are at fault, then they will split the damages between them.